capactio/website/docs/feature/policies/overview.md

   ```

-- Default backend for all TypeInstances of a Type with a given pattern in any revision.
+- Default backend for all TypeInstances of a Type with a given path prefix in any revision.
 	:::tip
 	Such rule has a lower priority than the same entry for TypeRef but with `revision` field.
 	:::